 Different situations require different approaches to coaching.
 Consider these 5 types of coaching and choose your approach based on the situation and need:

-- Coaching in the moment.
-These take place in hallways and across tables throughout the organization.
+- Coaching in the moment: These coaching conversations take place in hallways and across tables throughout the organization.
 The focus is usually on current temporary problems about performance, relationships, morale, and engagement.

 - Management coaching: Coaching approaches can be used to make normal managerial conversations more productive, whether it’s about career planning, performance reviews, or job scoping.

 - Professional coaching: This might include formal objectives or goals as well as measurement of the results of a formal coaching engagement.
 Professional coaches may be internal staff or external professionals.

-Download the full white paper below to learn how to develop a culture of coaching within your organization, or explore how you can have Better Conversations Every Day.Download White Paper
+Download the full white paper below to learn how to develop a culture of coaching within your organization, or explore how your organization can start having Better Conversations Every Day.Download White Paper